This policy explains how accessible the documents HM Revenue and Customs (HMRC) publishes on GOV.UK are.

-We plan to add text alternatives for all diagrams and tables by September 2020.
-We will ensure they meet accessibility standards.
+We plan to add text alternatives for all diagrams by 23 June 2021.

-Some of our documents don’t identify headings, lists or data tables correctly.
+Headings, lists or data tables may not be correctly identified in some of our documents.
 This means users using screen readers may not be able to follow the structure of a document, which in turn may affect their ability to access and understand the information.
 This doesn’t meet WCAG 2.1 success criterion 1.3.1 (info and relationships).

 Some of our documents use sensory characteristics, such as colour, shape, or size, to convey information.
 This means users with visual access needs may not be able to understand the information.
 This doesn’t meet the WCAG 2.1 success criterion 1.3.3 (sensory characteristics).

-Some of our documents and pages contain images of text to convey information, rather than plain text.
+Documents and pages may contain images of text to convey information, rather than plain text.
 This means users who either use a text-only browser or use assistive technology may not be able to understand the image of text.
 This doesn’t meet WCAG 2.1 success criterion 1.4.5 (images of text).

-Some links in our documents do not contain context in the link text.
+Links in some documents may not contain context in the link text.
 This makes it hard for users using assistive technology to understand what the link is for, and where they would be directed to if they clicked on it.
 This doesn’t meet the WCAG 2.1 success criterion 2.4.4 (link purpose (in context)).